Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Computational conditions

-The plane-wave cutoff was set to 680 eV, and a $k$-grid spacing of approximately 0.17 \AA$^{-1}$ in each reciprocal vector was used.
-To incorporate on-site Coulomb interactions, we applied the DFT+$U$ method \cite{dudarev_electron-energy-loss_1998} using $U_{\rm eff} =$ 3.0 eV \cite{zhu_magnetic_2020}.
-We used two lattice constants following Ref. \cite{zhu_magnetic_2020}, specifically $a/a_{\rm eq} =$ 1.0 and 1.05, where the equilibrium lattice constant $a_{\rm eq} = $ 3.79 \AA\ was adopted.
+The plane-wave cutoff was set to 680 eV, and a $k$-grid spacing of approximately 0.17 $\mathring{\text{A}}$$^{-1}$ along each reciprocal direction was used.
+To incorporate on-site Coulomb interactions, we applied the DFT+$U$ method \cite{Dudarev1998-ic} using $U_{\rm eff} =$ 3.0 eV \cite{Zhu2020-ik}.
+We used two lattice constants following Ref.~\cite{Zhu2020-ik}, specifically $a/a_{\rm eq} =$ 1.0 and 1.05, where the equilibrium lattice constant $a_{\rm eq} = $ 3.79 \AA\ was adopted.
 A $2\times2\times2$ cubic cell (containing 40 atoms) was used.
-The radii of the atomic spheres, to which the constrained magnetic field was applied (VASP parameter RWIGS), were set to 2.0 \AA\ for Sr, 1.2 \AA\ for Mn, 0.7 \AA\ for O.
+The radii of the atomic spheres, to which the constrained magnetic field was applied (VASP parameter RWIGS), were set to 2.0 \AA\ for Sr, 1.2 \AA\ for Mn, and 0.7 \AA\ for O.